I Tried Dating Guys Who Were The Opposite Of My Type. Here’s What Happened.

 We need to give people the chance, and relationships proper time to flourish.
 A slow burn that builds into a steady passionate fire is better than that temporary explosion of lust so easily confused with love we often get when we meet someone that’s our physical type.

 I’ve been guilty of turning away love because I expected it to come in the tall, pretty package I saw in my head.
 Nowadays I try not to judge a book by its cover.
 I may not know who my Mr Right is yet, but I know for sure I could pick him out in a crowd full of clones.

-Comment: Did you find love outside your ideal type?
+Comment: Did you find love dating guys who were opposite of your type?